-The Twelve-Step Group is at the core of our addiction treatment program at Recovery Keys.
+The Twelve-Step Group is at the core of our addiction and substance abuse treatment program in our rehab center.
 The Twelve-Step Group is based on the guiding principles of twelve-step recovery programs, which have long been used to help people struggling with alcoholism, substance abuse and other chemical dependencies.

 At its essence, the Twelve-Step Group is about honesty, courage and supporting one another in recovery.
 Patients hear other’s stories and gain insights into their own behavior, overcome denial, connect with others and create a sense of community.
 In getting to know others who are in recovery, patients learn to ask for and receive help, hear other’s perspectives and ways of coping with cravings, triggers and stress that can lead to relapse, and are reminded that they’re not alone in their journey.

 It’s common for people struggling with addiction to minimize the extent of the addiction, the control alcohol and drugs has on their thoughts and actions, and the level of damage caused by the substance use.One of the key elements of the Twelve-Step Group is creating a First-Step Inventory.
 The inventory is a written document created by each patient that reveals the full impact of addiction on their life, including:

-- When the disease of addiction robbed them of control over their life.
+- When the disease of addiction or substance abuse robbed them of control over their life.

 - How the disease of addiction had damaged their relationships, livelihood, health and well-being.

 - How substance abuse has led to feelings of guilt and shame.

 - Their current feelings of self-worth.